 Extensibility and Customization Options

-Visual Studio and Visual Studio Code features include extensive customization options and support attachment growth.
+Visual Studio Vs. Visual Studio Code features include extensive customization options and support attachment growth.
 Although there are more established extensions in Visual Studio than in its rival, making it easier to find the suitable tools required for installation.